zeyneponder/Titanic-Survival-Web-App/README.md

 saved_steps.pkl : A pickle file for saving the regression model

-train.csv : Titanic data that i used fot this app.
+train.csv : Titanic data that i used for this app.